-Project Name FTE Additional FTE from SAP Budget assigned SAP linked Output indicator Output Target ERA1154 Supporting EB and MB meetings 0.65 € 31,000 % of mandatory decision topics for year N covered by the EB/MB meetings 100% ERA1156 Organisational strategic programming, monitoring 7.74 € 66,500 Strategies identified, steered and monitored 2 and reporting SPD 2024-2026 First draft endorsed by MB in January and final document adopted by MB in November SPD 2025 - 2027 MB workshop organised and workshop report circulated to the participants Budget planning, monitoring and reporting Budget 2024 request encoded in BadgBudg Budget planning, monitoring and reporting 100% of budget transfers approved in line with ERA Financial Regulation provisions Budget planning, monitoring and reporting >98% of appropriations committed Budget planning, monitoring and reporting <10% of carry-over of payment appropriations for T1 Budget planning, monitoring and reporting <20% of carry-over of payment appropriations for T2 Budget planning, monitoring and reporting <30% of carry-over of payment appropriations for T3 Budget planning, monitoring and reporting >95% of execution of C8 payment appropriations Budget planning, monitoring and reporting >95% of payments made by contractual deadline
+Project Name FTE Additional FTE from SAP Budget assigned SAP linked Output indicator Output Target ERA1154 Supporting EB and MB meetings 0.65 € 76,000 % of mandatory decision topics for year N covered by the EB/MB meetings 100% ERA1156 Organisational strategic programming, monitoring and reporting 7.74 € 66,500 Budget planning, monitoring and reporting Budget 2025 request encoded in BadgBudg Budget planning, monitoring and reporting 100% of budget transfers approved in line with ERA Financial Regulation provisions Budget planning, monitoring and reporting >98% of appropriations committed Budget planning, monitoring and reporting <10% of carry-over of payment appropriations for T1 Budget planning, monitoring and reporting <20% of carry-over of payment appropriations for T2 Budget planning, monitoring and reporting <30% of carry-over of payment appropriations for T3 Budget planning, monitoring and reporting >95% of execution of C8 payment appropriations Budget planning, monitoring and reporting >95% of payments made by contractual deadline Budget review At least 6 budget reviews % of internal/ external requests for corporate performance related data and information addressed 100% Strategies identified, steered and monitored 2

-Budget review At least 6 budget reviews organised SPD 2023 substantial and non- substantial amendments Adopted by MB (substantial)/ adopted by ED (non-substantial) SPD 2023 monitoring Dashboard Presented to MT (monthly basis) and EB/MB (at every meeting) CAAR 2022 Adopted by MB % of internal/ external requests for corporate performance related data and information addressed 100% ERA1158 Internal Management and Control System 3.80 - % of nonconformities identified for which corrective/preventive actions are identified 100% Agency' most significant risks identified and assessed.
+SPD 2025-2027 First draft endorsed by MB in January and final document adopted by MB in November SPD 2026 - 2028 MB workshop organised and workshop report circulated to the participants SPD 2024 substantial and non-substantial amendments Adopted by MB (substantial)/ adopted by ED (non-substantial) SPD 2024 monitoring Dashboard Presented to MT (monthly basis) and EB/MB (at every meeting) CAAR 2023 Adopted by MB ERA1158 Organisational strategic programming, monitoring and reporting 3.80 % of nonconformities identified for which corrective/preventive actions are identified 100% Agency' most significant risks identified and assessed.
 Remedial actions plans in place.
-Documented and reported in CAAR Documented assessment of the effectiveness of the Internal control framework Prepared and included in the CAAR Agency's processes management - % of Agency processes revised in line with the ICF and leaning objectives 20% Audit implementation% of IAS/ECA recommendations implemented in line with the action plan 100% Financial verification Residual error rate following ex-post control ≤2% Financial verification Information sessions on systemic errors detected 2 ERA1159
+Documented and reported in CAAR Documented assessment of the effectiveness of the Internal control framework Prepared and included in the CAAR Agency's processes management - % of Agency processes revised in line with the ICF and leaning objectives 20% Audit implementation% of IAS/ECA recommendations implemented in line with the action plan 100% Financial verification Residual error rate following ex-post control ≤2% ERA1159